OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 normalID | ID for the normal bam (see above)

 # Config options:

+These options are avaliable in the config file.
+Ideally you should not have to alter the snake file at all, and everything you might need to change should be in the config file.
+Put in an issue here if you want to add more options to this.

+TODO:
+   1. Add time options
+   2. Add options for VEP pick order.

 Option | description | Default | Note
 --- | --- | --- | ---
 reference | Reference fasta | /data/BCI-OkosunLab/Ref/GRCh38/GATK_resource_bundle/Homo_sapiens_assembly38.fasta |